gwen-interpreter/gwen-web/README.md

 Mail Group
 ----------

-All announcements and discussions are posted and broadcast to all members of the following mail group.
+All announcements and discussions are posted and broadcast to all members in the following mail group.
 You are welcome to visit and subscribe to receive notifications or get involved.